klamike/condor-tune/README.md

     conda activate project_env
     python /home/klamike/condor-tune-project/train.py "$@"

+The full folder structure is outlined at the bottom of [misc.py](misc.py).
 We omit the actual training, flow, and metric calculation scripts as they are out of scope for this project.

 ## TODO: